 St. Charles Catholic School is proud of its accomplishments.
-As members of the greater community, our SCCS students have been recognized for their generosity of time and talents by volunteering at Chemin Neuf, St. Charles Parish, St. Paul the Apostle Parish, Our Lady of Perpetual Help Parish, Saint John XXIII Parish, Winnipeg Harvest, Sisters of Charity, Welcome Home, House of Peace, Heritage Lodge, Terry Fox Run, and raising funds for the Missionary Children's Association/Holy Childhood, collecting necessity items for Siloam Mission and other local charities.
+As members of the greater community, our SCCS students have been recognized for their generosity of time and talents by volunteering at Chemin Neuf, St. Charles Parish, St. Paul the Apostle Parish, Our Lady of Perpetual Help Parish, Saint John XXIII Parish, Sisters of Charity, Welcome Home, House of Peace, and Heritage Lodge.
+Annually, we raise funds for Terry Fox, the Missionary Holy Childhood Association, Siloam Mission, Winnipeg Harvest and other local charities.